cybertim/vscode-gengetset/README.md

 4. `genGetSet.classic` (default: disabled) use 'getValue' and 'setValue' instead of 'get value' and 'set value'.
 5. `genGetSet.pathStringDelimiter` (default: ') sets which quote use to generate import path.
 5. `genGetSet.spacedImportLine` (default: false) Adds spaces between the beginning and ending of the brackets in an import line.
+6. `genGetSet.scanOnSave` (default: false) Scan the workspace for imports when a document is saved.
+7. `genGetSet.ignoredImportList` (check settings) Imports like 'Promise' have many libraries but seldom need an import line.
+7. `genGetSet.ignoredDictionaryList` (check settings) Dictionaries like 'vscode' and 'tsconfig' which do not need an import line.
+7. `genGetSet.ignoredLibraryPaths` (check settings) Paths like 'dist' and 'src' which can be omitted in the import line.
+7. `genGetSet.ignoredNodeLibraries` (check settings) A list of node module libraries like 'chrome' and 'node' which can be ignored as an import line.

 ## Usage